Guides

 A simple guide to building a HTML form and sending the data to Google Sheets with Sheet Monkey

-All these guides require that you have a free Sheet Monkey account.
-If you haven't registered your account, please do that before continuing.
+All these guides require that you have a If you haven't registered your account, please do that before continuing.

 Picking a Google Sheet